What’s this blog all about?

 What’s with biadepsy?

 My diabetes and my epilepsy have always been tangled together.
-I am certain that my diabetes caused me to develop epilepsy and ever since they have been spinning each other out of control, like two drowning people climbing over each other desperate for air.
+In fact, diabetes is what caused my epilepsy in the first place, and ever since they have been spinning each other out of control, like two drowning people climbing over each other desperate for air.
 The more unstable my blood sugars, the more unstable epilepsy would become.
 The more unstable my epilepsy, the more my diabetes would upheave.

 For me they are not really separate conditions.
 They are a confused, knotted mess without a clear line between them.
 Anyone with type 1 diabetes knows that fluctuating blood sugar can mess with your mind and moods even if you don’t have epilepsy, and people with epilepsy will know it can mess with your physical wellbeing even if you don’t have diabetes.
 It’s not just one plus the other.
 It’s... well, it’s biadepsy.